Fifth Annual Spooky Science Expo

 Higher Achievement Volunteer Opportunity

-Higher Achievement provides academic support, mentoring and enrichment to middle school students during after-school hours at Francis C. Hammond Middle School.
+Higher Achievement provides academic support, mentoring, and enrichment to middle school students during after-school hours at Francis C. Hammond Middle School.

 Higher Achievement Teaching Mentors work with a small group of middle school scholars on Literature or Math lessons one night a week across 21 weeks.
-Teaching Mentors build relationships with their scholars week to week and help youth build social emotional and academic skills that will support students' success in high school, college and beyond.
+Teaching Mentors build relationships with their scholars week to week and help youth build social-emotional and academic skills that will support students' success in high school, college, and beyond.

 Alexandria Tutoring Consortium Volunteer Opportunity

-Become an Alexandria Tutoring Consortium Tutor
+Support Literacy, Become an Alexandria Tutoring Consortium Tutor

-The Alexandria Tutoring Consortium (ATC) coordinates literacy tutoring for kindergarten and first grade students in nine ACPS elementary schools.
+The Alexandria Tutoring Consortium (ATC) coordinates literacy tutoring for kindergarten and first-grade students in nine ACPS elementary schools.

 ATC is currently looking for tutors to commit 30 or 40 minutes, once or twice a week, to assist students who need one-on-one tutoring to read on grade level.
 Schools have prescribed times when tutoring is conducted; ATC will work to match your availability with a school